-We all love playing tennis but not so much “practicing” it…
+We all love playing tennis, but not so much “practicing” it…

-Playing the game is obviously more fun than the repetition required to hone a skill like forehand down the line, kick serve or drop shot.
+Playing the game is obviously more fun than the repetition required to hone a skill like forehand down the line, kick serve, or drop shot.

-It all depends on your players: are they beginners, intermediate or advanced?
+It all depends on your players: are they beginners, intermediate, or advanced?

-Let them know that by the time next lesson comes you would like to hear about the games or drills they did; show interest and give them tasks to accomplish: 50 backhands down-the-line, 100 serves, play two sets with a friend, rally 200 balls over the net, etc.
+Let them know that by the time the next lesson comes you would like to hear about the games or drills they did; show interest and give them tasks to accomplish: 50 backhands down the line, 100 serves, play two sets with a friend, rally 200 balls over the net, etc.

-– If they are intermediate or advanced players you might want to remind them about the benefits of practicing: consistency under pressure, better shot placement, win more matches, more power and foot speed, etc.
+– If they are intermediate or advanced players, you might want to remind them about the benefits of practicing: consistency under pressure, better shot placement, winning more matches, more power and foot speed, etc.

-On or off the court, explaining your students the benefits of practicing and playing more tennis, some will pay attention and follow your advice while others would need more reminding.
+On or off the court, when it comes to explaining to your students the benefits of practicing and playing more tennis, some will pay attention and follow your advice while others would need more reminding.

-Bottom line, self-motivation is a rare thing among most people.
+The bottom line, self-motivation is a rare thing among most people.
 This is where the coach or parent must step in.
 We all need a little push sometimes…

 To learn more about how to create exciting practice drills and lesson plans for tennis, check out the Lesson Plans section at WebTennis24.